Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 Orangeries have been the highlight of the English garden since the 15th century.
 Inspired by the Roman structures used to grow citrus trees, these opulent home additions feature solid brick pillars and large glazed windows.
 They often have stone or brick bases and a lantern roof, giving them a distinct appearance as well as incredible insulation.

 You may have ambitions of building your very own garden oasis but have been concerned by orangery planning permission.
-We’re here to help you understand what, where and when you need planning permission.
+We’re here to help you understand what, where and when you need planning permission for an orangery.

-Firstly, it’s important to note you can build a single-storey extension without needing planning permission as long as you stay within these parameters:
+An orangery is classed as a single-story extension as it is essentially a mix between a conservatory and a full home extension.
+It’s important to note you can build a single-storey extension without needing planning permission as long as you stay within certain parameters.

 While these parameters provide some helpful guidance it is worth consulting the www.planningportal.co.uk for a full list of parameters and limitations.
 Conservatories and orangeries can vary slightly.
 However, as a general rule of thumb, they have to be built lower than the rest of the property.